shawngraham/presentations/tim/tim.md

 Note:
-partly also b/c a gap has emerged b/t how historians are assumed to work (in archives, etc) and what they’re actually doing, ie pretending to have read the entire newspaper in context and selecting the relevant info versus actual: illusory order
+so this is how we guard about getting carried away by the magic. partly also b/c a gap has emerged b/t how historians are assumed to work (in archives, etc) and what they’re actually doing, ie pretending to have read the entire newspaper in context and selecting the relevant info versus actual: illusory order